MagicLeo21/PodcastTranscripts/EnglishPod/[017]Here_Comes_the_Bride.md

 **DIALOGUE SECOND TIME** (slow)

+> A: I can't believe that Anthony is finally getting married!

+> B: Yeah well it's about time!
+He's been living with his parents for 40 years!

+> A: Don't be mean.
+Look here come the bridesmaids!
+Their dresses look beautiful!

+> B: Who are those kids walking down the aisle?

+> A: That's the flower girl and the ring bearer.
+I'm pretty sure they're the groom's niece and nephew.
+Oh, they look so cute!

+> B: I just hope the priest makes it quick.
+I'm starving.
+I hope the food's good at the reception.

+> A: That's all you ever think about, food!
+Oh, I think the bride's coming now!
+She looks gorgeous.
+Wait, what's she doing?
+Where's she going?

+> B: Oh great!
+Does this mean that the reception is canceled?

 **Marco:** Now, in this dialogue we have a word that many students often make mistakes on.

 **Erica:** So, this is a word that causes a lot of problems.